 Voting options for people with disability

-At the 2017 State general election the following voting options were available:
+At the 2021 State general election the following voting options will be available:

 Other voting options